danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

 The next morning was fairly typical once again, up early to make some breakfast before we packed up and pushed the bikes back up onto the cycle path.
 This path now began to steadily climb before it eventually ended just before Pontebba and we re-joined the roads briefly before the path resumed on the other side of the small town.

 We stuck to this cycle path now for the remainder of the valley, which took us rapidly towards the Austrian border, where the valleys widened and the mountains grew all around us.
-We stuck the the cycle path continuing our journey on smaller roads now we were on the Austrian side
+We stuck the cycle path continuing our journey on smaller roads now we were on the Austrian side